wlawt/IdeaSpace/README.md

 ## IdeaSpace - ICS Summative

-A blogging web application for people to share their journeys / experiences.
+IdeaSpace is a free application that is targeted towards secondary school students who want to share their academic findings, experiences, fun facts with a group of people with a similar interest.

 ## Running Ideaspace